microsoft/qsharp-language/Specifications/QIR/Specification.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-## Introduction

-This specification defines an intermediate representation for compiled quantum computations.
-The intent is that a quantum computation written in any language can be compiled into this representation as a common intermediate _lingua franca_.
-The intermediate representation would then be an input to a code generation step that is specific to the target execution platform, whether simulator or quantum hardware.

-We see compilation as having three high-level phases:

-1. A language-specific phase that takes code written in some quantum language, performs language-specific transformations and optimizations, and compiles the result into this intermediate format.
-2. A generic phase that performs transformations and analysis of the code in the intermediate format.
-3. A target-specific phase that performs additional transformations and ultimately generates the instructions required by the execution platform in a target-specific format.

-By defining our representation within the popular open-source LLVM framework, we enable users to easily write code analyzers and code transformers that operate at this level, before the final target-specific code generation.

 ## Role of This Specification

 The representation defined in this specification is intended to be the target